unicode-org/icu4x/components/normalizer/README.md

 The normalizer operates on a lazy iterator over Unicode scalar values (Rust `char`) internally and iterating over guaranteed-valid UTF-8, potentially-invalid UTF-8, and potentially-invalid UTF-16 is a step that doesn’t leak into the normalizer internals.
-UTF errors are treated as U+FFFD.
+Ill-formed byte sequences are treated as U+FFFD.

 The normalizer data layout is not based on the ICU4C design at all.
 Instead, the normalization data layout is a clean-slate design optimized for the concept of fusing the NFD decomposition